Shewiiii/Ugoku-v2/README.md

 - [X] Review jpdb cards in Discord (sentences generated with Gemini)
 - [X] Search any word in Japanese

+<h2>Known bugs to fix</h2>

+- Example sentences not always well chosen (Gemini, rare but still)
+- The song in vc may stop randomly
+- Audio is slowing down at the beginning of a song

 <h2>Plublic playground bot</h2>

 Chatbot and Spotify streaming features are disabled, but you can still play with the bot !